jjanus12/oad_hol/lab01.md

 ## Before You Begin

 - Ensure you have supported browser version installed on your machine before you start.
 See [Supported Browsers](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm?browser#supported_browsers)
-- Ensure you have access to your Always Free, Free Trial, or your own Tenancy.
+- Ensure you have access to your Always Free, Free Trial Cloud Account, or your own Tenancy.
 If not you can register [here](https://myservices.us.oraclecloud.com/mycloud/signup).

 # Always Free Resources - Application Development